• Facebook

 DataWithMetadata

 This filter returns the keys along with the cached items and their associated metadata.
-This can be used in cases when an application needs to process the modified data.
-For instance, a banking application might require knowing which customer's information has been modified.
-Hence, it can register notifications for item update operations with this filter so that the item key and modified item are also returned to the user once the event is fired.
+It is useful when an application needs to process the modified data itself.
+For example, a banking application may need to know which customer information has changed.
+By registering for an item update notifications with this filter, the application receives both the item key and the updated item when the event is fired.

 Using the DataWithMetadata filter saves a trip when fetching items again with the Get API.
-However, this filter must be used where necessary, since it may cause network hogging when the amount of data returned is huge.
+However, it should be used only when necessary, as returning large amounts of data may increase network overhead.

 Warning